 Pakbeng is located halfway between Houay Xay and Luang Prabang.
 It is connected by a sealed road with Oudomxai along the Beng river.
 Depend on the water level of river, our boat will reach Pakbeng in time to watch the sunset over the river on board.
 Alternatively, it is possible to enjoy the magnificent views of Mekong river at one of the restaurant balconies.

 Following breakfast, cross the river to Mekong Elephant Camp to observe elephant in their natural habitat, see the elephant bath and join with the mahouts to bath these gentle giants if you wish.
 For those who would prefer to not take part, they can view the elephant bathing from a nearby platform.
 The elephant bathing is a great moment of fun.

 After bathing, begin our elephants trek with the guidance of professional mahouts.
 The trek starts off with a ride down the river, winding through the surrounding forest over paths connecting various different villages.
 Along the path, stop to visit a village of Khamu people.
 Stroll through village, take part in some of the villagers' daily activities, such as basket-making and crop harvesting.

-This morning, we depart from Pakbeng and drive towards Muang La via Oudomxai.
+This morning, depart from Pakbeng and drive towards MUANG LA via Oudomxai.
 This is a reasonably straight forward journey, where the landscape is covered with a variety of agricultural farming.
 Along the way, there are lush forests and beautiful mountains.
 You could see some villages which are located near the road.